m-hogue/secure_rabbitmq/README.md

  - client truststore: `mikeyo/localhost/truststore.jks`

 ### Instructions
-This repo isn't in the docker registry, so to build an image just run the build script `./build.sh`.
+The Dockerfile in this repo isn't in the docker registry, so to build an image just run the build script `./build.sh`.
 This builds an image named `rabbitmq-ssl-nifi`.

 Once the image is built, you can run the image with the `./docker_run.sh` script.
 You can watch the logs with the `docker logs rabbit-name -f` command.
 The -f option tails (or follows) the log.